Sale of Federal Surplus Personal Property (39.007)

 Applicant Eligibility

 Competitive bid sales are open to the general public, however bidders must be at least 18 years of age.
-Individuals cannot successfully register to bid on items without providing a TIN.
-A TIN is defined as an individual's Social Security Number (SSN) or business entity's Employer Identification Number (PIN).
+Individuals cannot successfully register to bid on items without providing a Taxpayer Identification Number (TIN).
+A TIN is defined as an individual's Social Security Number (SSN) or business entity's Employer Identification Number (EIN).

 Beneficiary Eligibility